 Speed and Performance

 We test VPN speeds three times a day using a scientific server-based speed test system.
-Our servers test servers in Hong Kong, Australia, the UK, and the US for burst (max) speeds and download averages.
-Recent test results for the month of March 2019, are shown below.
+Our test servers test VPN IP addresses in Hong Kong, Australia, the UK, and the US for max speeds and average download speeds.
+Below, you'll find our test results for the months of January through March, 2020, are displayed below.